-- Helps stop the proliferation of user identities across database servers.
+- Helps stop the proliferation of user identities across servers.

 - Allows password rotation in a single place

-- Manage database permissions using external (AAD) groups.
+- Manage database permissions using external (Azure AD) groups.

 - Eliminates storing passwords by enabling integrated Windows authentication and other forms of authentication supported by Azure Active Directory.

 - Uses contained database users to authenticate identities at the database level.